 Estonia makes first arrests over Danske money laundering

-Estonia has made its first arrests in one of the biggest money laundering scandals in history involving Denmark's Danske Bank , detaining 10 former employees at the bank's Estonian branch, the state prosecutor said Wednesday.

-TALLINN: Estonia has made the first arrests in a money laundering scandal involving Denmark's Danske Bank , detaining 10 former employees at the bank's Estonian branch, the state prosecutor said Wednesday.
+TALLINN: Estonia has made the first arrests in a money laundering scandal involving Denmark's Danske Bank, detaining 10 former employees at the bank's Estonian branch, the state prosecutor said Wednesday (Dec 19).

 "Six people had been detained by the criminal police on Tuesday and an additional four on Wednesday morning," the Estonian prosecutor said in a statement.